 Freddie Mac reserves the right to change a project eligibility status designation if information acquired after approval or certification has an impact on a previously issued eligibility determination.

-Note: All condo projects, excluding delegated transactions, must be reviewed and approved by FLCBank's Bank Condo Review Department in order to ensure requirements have been met.
+Note: All condo projects, excluding delegated transactions, must be reviewed and approved by the Condo Review Department in order to ensure requirements have been met.